Krakor92/some-custom-dataviews/jukebox/README.md

 There are two global constants that you can change to increase or decrease the threshold of music you will accept in your generated playlist.
 The first one is `MAX_T_ACCEPTED_TO_BE_PART_OF_PLAYLIST` and the second is `MAX_LENGTH_ACCEPTED_TO_BE_PART_OF_PLAYLIST`.
 For more explanation, look inside view.js

 From experience, I often have problems with this button.
 On mobile, it sometimes doesn't create the playlist at the first press.
-In that case, I usually exit the video, come back to this view and press the button again to make it work.
+In that case, I usually close the video, come back to this view and press the button again to make it work.
 It's a bit tedious, but I've gotten used to it.

 When I use it on desktop, it works but I have to go to the open tab once for Youtube to trigger the playlist behavior.
 As above, I can't solve this problem but it's not really a problem since it takes 3 seconds to work around it.